bleroy/3d-junkyard/Atari130MX/readme.md

 #### Mount the switches onto the plate

 Insert switches into the aluminum or aluminium plate depending on whether you are in the US :D with the LED window to the back and the pins to the front.
-The exceptions to this are the delete switch and the break switch that are upside down, and the return switch that has its pins to the right and LED window to the left.
-If your switches have two smaller legs around the center cylinder, you may have to nip the bottom one so it can get in place correctly.
+The exceptions to this are the delete, break and return switches that are rotated 90 degrees.
+If your switches have two smaller legs around the center cylinder, you may have to nip the bottom one for the return key so it can get in place correctly.

 #### Get the plate and PCB together